 It’s also very important that you verify that the Bitcoin ATMs in the area where you want to travel are legitimate.
 Investigate about them, the company that provides them, and the neighborhood where they’re located before you use them.
 You can check worldwide Bitcoin ATMs in CoinATMRadar.

 On the other hand, you should be aware of fluctuations in the price of Bitcoin.
-Although there are no fortune-tellers who can predict the next price of the cryptocurrency (or, at least, never with accuracy), you should consider its high volatility when planning your trip.
+Although there are no fortune-tellers who can predict the next price of the A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More (or, at least, never with accuracy), you should consider its high volatility when planning your trip.